About Us

 Who?

-Architects Without Borders, Oregon helps communities in need around the world.
+Architects Without Borders, Oregon helps communities in need across the world.
 Their dedicated members have volunteered critical plans, design, and invaluable professional counsel since 2014, working with us and the community to improve lives with culturally appropriate solutions.

-Professor Fikeremariam Negash, Project Manager
+Professor Fikeremariam Negash, P.E., Construction Project Manager

-Professor Mitiku Garedew, Community Liaison and Communications Coordinator
+Dr. Mitiku Garedew, Community Liaison and Communications Coordinator

 Trhas Mossobu, School Operations Site Manager